 - Connection diagram between SS and UE in TS 38.508-1 [10] Annex A is FFS.

 - Test procedure only includes the testing of smartphone and is FFS for laptop and FWA.

+- The UPLF test mode is applicable to UEs Release 16 and forward.
+This test case is incomplete for Release 15until a suitable solution is available for preventing SCell drop, at which time the Test applicability shall be accordingly updated.

 6.5A.3.1.1.1 Test purpose